Why KPI definition is important

-What I’m about to describe may sound very obvious and simple, but that doesn’t make it any less useful or powerful.
+What I’m about to describe may sound very obvious and simple.
+However this doesn’t make the advice any less useful or powerful.

 The common problem with KPI definition

-An issue that almost every business seems to have is what I call the ‘common sense’ problem.
-What I mean by this is that many KPIs and measures use descriptive names.
-This can be very dangerous as the human mind has a tendency to make assumptions based on the name - as soon as we see the name of the KPI we start thinking 'It's obvious, everyone understands that!', even if it is subconsciously.
+An issue in almost every business is what I call the ‘common sense’ problem.
+It is very common for companies to use descriptive names for their KPIs and measures.
+This can be very dangerous as the human mind is great at making assumptions based on the name.
+As soon as we see the name of the KPI we start thinking 'It's obvious, everyone understands that!', even if we do so subconsciously.

 A KPI definition horror story

 KPI definition problems example - Utilisation